 Besides, in this tour you will discover the natural beauty of the area, with unique landscapes, monumental artworks, welcoming people, old traditions and many mythical stories - a realm beyond imagination.

-In the morning, around 10 am, you will meet the guide in the Hotel Victoria Pitesti lobby, and you will begin the tour in Transylvania for 5 days.
+In the morning, around 09 am, you will meet your guide in the hotel lobby in Bucharest, and you will begin the tour in Transylvania for 5 days.

 We will head first to Sinaia, the beautiful mountain resort surnamed "The Pearl of the Carpathians" where we will visit Peles Castle: one of Romania's most beautiful palaces once the summer residence of the Romanian kings!

 Peles Castle is the most notable residents Romanian Royal family, one of the most beautiful castles in Eastern Europe.
 A testimony to the 19th century ruler’s refinement, the wonderful edifice was built after the wish of Romania’s first king, Carol I, and it happily mingled everything that was most beautiful and representative about the neo-renaissance.